particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker Edge ignore() 2024-03-12

+Tracker Edge and Monitor Edge `ignore(pin_t)` may require a cast to avoid an ambiguous declaration error.
+Example and documentation updated.

 ### Photon 2 and Argon block diagram update 2024-03-12

 The block diagram for the Photon 2 and Argon had the diode on VUSB in the wrong location.